n33kos/gitsup/README.md

 # Aliases & Commands
-This repository contains custom shell scripts and aliases I like to use for development.These are developed for macOS and might have some broken dependencies or errors in a linux environment.
+This repository contains custom shell scripts and aliases I like to use for development.
+These are developed for macOS and might have some broken dependencies or errors in a linux environment.

 ## Installation